PeterDrake/cs369/assignments/lidar.md

 * Explore!
 Try different network architectures and play with other hyperparameters

 # What to Hand in
-One member of your pair should hand in:
+One member of your team should hand in:
 * Your completed version of `lidar_net.py`.
 * The output of running your program.